!– Global site tag (gtag.js) - Google Analytics –>

-It suggests that the existence of everything that ever was or ever will be is somehow connected, and nothing can go wrong: the Block Theory.
+It suggests that the existence of everything that ever was or ever will be is somehow connected, and nothing can go wrong: the Block Theory, akin to Buddhist philosophy.
 You are not in control of the future, and that is possibly a good thing.
 Well!
 Do you really think that the existence of this incredible and enormous thing called our Universe is all balanced on the decision making of a bunch of imbeciles floating about on a minute rock in a far off galaxy somewhere millions of miles from anywhere?
 Is that not just a teensy bit arrogant?

 There are no forks in the future.
 We just think there are; it is evolution's way of keeping us focused.
 Likewise, our overwhelming and uncontrollable desire to avoid snakes, keeps us alive; a fear both programmed into our psyche and re-enforced by those around us as we grow up.
 Some say it is irrational to fear snakes.
 So what of choice?

 Evolution's carrot: An overwhelming and uncontrollable desire to consider our fate.
 Irrational?
-Clearly, such thoughts are supposed to feel like a real choice, otherwise they would fail to fulfil the objective.
+Clearly, such thoughts are supposed to feel like a real choice, otherwise they would fail to fulfill the objective.
 The elimination of choices does not conclusively suggest that our destiny awaits.
 This is only the beginning of a long story, one piece of the puzzle.

 Having no autonomy as we progress through time is simply the most horrific and frightening thing that we could ever possibly imagine.
 It is also annoying to think that nothing we have done in our past has made any difference and that, quite frankly, life is pointless.
 So, if Evolution's carrot is not your cup of tea, then Free Will probably is...

 The A-Camp says, there is nothing out there.
 Destiny does not exist and the future is ours to create.
 Great!
-This means that when you make a choice to turn left rather than right, nothing but your mind determines your actions and you can accept or not any external influences you wish.
+This means that when you make a choice to turn left rather than right to avoid a traffic snarl, you need only do battle with a few external influences and thus determine your fate accordingly.
 Simply put: you are taking responsibility for everything that happens to you.
-You are completely free to choose, nothing is controlling your direction through time; you are driving, Father Time is sitting beside you, and there is nothing up ahead.
+You are completely free to choose, nothing is controlling your direction through time but you; you are driving, Father Time is sitting beside you, and there is nothing up ahead.

-Secondly, if every possible scenario is out there for us to experience, then not only the sensible variations but also the insane ones will exist.
+Statistically, if every possible scenario is out there for us to experience, then not only will the sensible variations exist but also the insane ones.
 A chicken could lay a million eggs in one night, for example.
 However, such whacky things don't really occur, do they?
 It seems science fiction buffs, in their enthusiasm, have gotten a little ahead of themselves.

 Some very strange things do happen, but far fewer than would seem reasonable if absolutely anything were acceptable.
 (NB.
 If the universe is infinitely old then the gap between strange things happening could be many hundreds of years).
 However, imagine if the laws of physics could be seriously tampered with as we sailed along on our merry way through time.
-One could suggest that a barrier might be set up within this theory of parallel futures to avoid the unthinkable, to protect the laws of physics.
-Which means there are rules about how you choose...
-So, not much of a real choice, hah?
+It has been suggested by defenders that a barrier might be set up within this theory of parallel futures to avoid the unthinkable, to protect the laws of physics.
+Which means there are rules about how you determine your future...
+So, not much of a real choice, huh?

 Then, there is the infamous saying, "If it can happen it will."
-Well, a Doomsday Universe, one which destroys all the others, must have gone boom at some stage -– and yet, here we all are.
+Well, a Doomsday Universe – one which could destroy all the others – must have gone boom at some stage... and yet, here we all are.

 So whose to blame for this mess?
-Quantum Physicists created this multi-verse scenario.
-The MWI or 'Many Worlds Interpretation', for making sense of some of their most bizarre conundrums, says that there are indeed an infinite number of paths we can take in the future.
-Schrödinger's Cat was a thought experiment specifically created to confront such irregularities as, particles that have all their possible states in readiness at all times but only show one when it is observed.
+Quantum Physicists created the multi-world interpretation or 'MWI', for making sense of some of their most bizarre conundrums, saying that there are indeed an infinite number of paths we can take in the future.
+Schrödinger's Cat was a thought experiment specifically created to confront such irregularities as: particles that have all their possible states in readiness at all times but only show one when it is observed.

 Schrödinger, metaphorically, puts a cat in a box with a sealed jar of poisonous gas and a device that will break the jar if it detects a particle changing state.
 As far as quantum mechanics is concerned, at any time in the near future the cat is both alive and dead, until we open the box to observe.
 Thus, the MWI adequately explains this cat paradox, by saying, "Each possibility has its own place in the future, simultaneously," namely, a superposition of states.

 The MWI experience appears not to purport a stack of parallel happenings but one present time-line adopting multiple futures.
-Are there many past time lines converge on one present moment?
-That is suggesting that there are multiple universes in the past that have all coincidentally arrived in one present moment.
-Then they will all diversify and multiply into the future from this one 'bow tie' point.
-That works for 'Dreamscapes' and Meta-physics; Carl Jung would most likely also be a proponent.
+Are there many past time lines coincidentally converging on one present moment?
+To all diversify and multiply into the future from this one 'bow tie' point?
+That works for 'Dreamscapes' but not Metaphysics; Carl Jung would most likely also have been a proponent.

-We might otherwise suppose that this whole thing we call reality began with just one time line, and has been growing ever since.
+We might otherwise suppose that this whole thing we call reality began with just one time line, the past, and has been growing ever since.
 Multi-worlds expanding out like spaghetti models of storm forecasts, becoming more numerous and complex with every moment passed.
-This is reverse entropy on a grand scale).
+(Ironically, this is reverse entropy on a grand scale).
 It might remind one of a wringer used for drying clothes, whereby infinite possibilities from the future are are all pulled into the rollers and extruded out into a single past.